 - Associations of dietary vitamin C and E intake with depression.
 A meta-analysis of observational studies

 - Lutein and zeaxanthin – food sources, bioavailability and dietary variety in age-related macular degeneration protection

 - Manipulating antioxidant intake in asthma: A randomized controlled trial

 - Association between dietary carotenoid intakes and the risk of asthma in adults: A cross-sectional study of NHANES, 2007-2012

 - Higher intake of fruits, vegetables or their fiber reduces the risk of type 2 diabetes: A meta-analysis

-- High-nitrate vegetable diet increases plasma nitrate and nitrite concentrations and reduces blood pressure in healthy women
+- A nitrate-rich vegetable intervention elevates plasma nitrate and nitrite concentrations and reduces blood pressure in healthy young adults